scaleway/scaleway-cli/docs/migration_guide_v2.md

 #### Quotas

 CLI v2 does not support quotas at the moment.
-Your quotas can still be accessed through the [console](https://console.scaleway.com/account/user/profile) and through the API:
+Your quotas can still be accessed through the [console](https://console.scaleway.com/account/user/profile) and the API:

 ```shell
 curl -H "X-Auth-Token: $SCW_SECRET_KEY" https://account.scaleway.com/organizations/$SCW_DEFAULT_ORGANIZATION_ID/quotas